History of Methadone

 methadone may be dispensed from a local hospital pharmacy as

 this is often cheaper.
-Drug

 clinics may have access to specialist in-patient facilities